funkshelper/woodcoin-wallet/README.md

 Forked by Woodcoin Dev.
 Team ..
 Feb.
 2015

-Welcome to _Woodoin Wallet_, a standalone Litecoin payment app for your Android device!
+Welcome to _Woodoin Wallet_, a standalone Woodcoin [LOG] [木币】 payment app for your Android device!

 This project contains several sub-projects: